yuki04160/NLP-TBBT-Episode-Plot-Descriptions/README.md

    - Output CSV File
      - Since I decided to build a TBBT dashboard with a word cloud using Tableau, I outputed the file with columns "season", "word", and "count".
 To see my dashboard: [The Big Bang Theory Dashboard](https://public.tableau.com/app/profile/kuan.pei.lai/viz/TBBT/TBBT).
 ## Conclusion
 To sum up, with text analysis, we can roughly understand the contents of the stories and some key information of main characters.
-Although it took me some time to solve stemming problem and customize stemmer, I enjoyed this project and learned a lot from it!
+Although it took me some time to solve the stemming problem and customize stemmer, I enjoyed this project and learned a lot from it!

 <strong>It is always the best to work with something you love.
 As for me, I am passion with data and TBBT!</strong>